abhayp12/azure-complete-course/README.md

     -Tenant
     -A lookk Around Azure AD
     -Users & Groups
-    -Azure AD licences
-    -Working with Users and groups
-    -Azure Ad licences
-    -MFA
-    -Security Defaults
-    -Using Security Defaults
     -RBAC
     -Azure roles
     -Using Azure roles
     -Managed Identities
-    -Using Managed Identities with inventory app services -Using Azure AD to Authenticate our App
+    -Using Managed Identities with inventory app services -Using Azure AD to Authenticate our App -Synchronizing Azure AD with On-Prem AD
-    -OAuth & JWT
-    -Configuring Azure AD and the Inventory App Service for Authentication -Adapting the Inventory Code and Using Azure AD -Azure AD B2C
-    -Current Architecture
-    -Synchronizing Azure AD with On-Prem AD

 ## Part-10